Al Qaeda decline hard to reverse after Bin Laden killing - U.S

 "The loss of bin Laden and these other key operatives puts the network on a path of decline that will be difficult to reverse," the State Department said in its annual "Country Reports on Terrorism" document, which covers calendar year 2011.

-The report attributed the killings, which included the May 2011 raid in which U.S. commandoes shot bin Laden in Pakistan, to improved cooperation on counterterrorism.
-But it also said al Qaeda is adaptable and poses "an enduring and serious threat."
+The report attributed the killings, which included the May 2011 raid in which U.S. commandoes shot bin Laden in Pakistan, to improved global cooperation on counterterrorism.
+But it stressed that the group and its followers remain adaptable.

+"They have shown resilience; retain the capability to conduct regional and transnational attacks; and, thus, constitute an enduring and serious threat to our national security," the State Department added.

 The report included a statistical annex prepared by the National Counterterrorism Center, part of the U.S. intelligence community, that showed that the overall number of terrorist attacks worldwide fell to 10,283 last year from 11,641 in 2010.

-The number of worldwide fatalities fell to 12,533 last year from 13,193 the year before, according to the statistics, which NCTC issued in a report published on June 1.
+The number of worldwide fatalities fell to 12,533 last year from 13,193 the year before, according to the statistics, which were made public earlier this year.

-The State Department report said that as al Qaeda's "core has gotten weaker," affiliated groups have gained ground, citing al Qaeda in the Arabian Peninsula as a particular threat and voicing concern about al Qaeda in the Islamic Maghreb.
+The State Department report said that as al Qaeda's "core has gotten weaker," other affiliated groups have gained ground, citing al Qaeda in the Arabian Peninsula as a particularly serious threat.